 Life prior to the relocations shaped the experiences of the people who eventually made Grise Fiord their home.
-Although the relocatees had experience with gallunaat institutions and culture, the extent of the disruption to Inuit life varied.
+While all the relocatees had experience with Qallunaat institutions and culture, the extent to which those contacts had disrupted patterns of Inuit living and knowing varied.
 In northern Quebec, Itivimiut had been very well acquainted with the three institutions that played a large role in disrupting Inuit life-traders, missionaries, and RCMP.
 Trade had been prevalent throughout northern Quebec since the eighteenth century.
 Because of greater competition among trading companies in the area, trade had firmly rooted itself as the primary base of the Itivimiut economy.
 Consequently, mobility patterns changed as people centralized towards trade centres, relying on furs and credit rather than on customary hunting practices.
 At the same time, missionaries competed for religious dominance through church and schools.
-The RCMP was the only government representative in the area taking any responsibility for local Inuit, albeit in a very limited way, through small doses of social services and provisions.13 By the 1950s, and the time of the relocations, many Itivimiut regularly sent their children to school (39 children were reported in attendance in 1953) and had become exposed to a sustained qallunaat presence.
+The RCMP was the only government representative in the area taking any responsibility for local Inuit, albeit in a very limited way, through small doses of social services and provisions.
+By the 1950s, and the time of the relocations, many Itivimiut regularly sent their children to school (thirty-nine children were reported in attendance in 1953) and had become exposed to a sustained Qallunaat presence.

 People from Pond Inlet were less burdened by government involvement in their lives, despite their long history of trade.
-Whalers from Scotland, England, and America had operated in the area since the 19th century and the Hudson's Bay Company (HBC) had established a post at Pond Inlet in 1921.
-While trade played a role in their daily lives, Tununirmiut had yet to embrace settlement life.
+Whalers from Scotland, England, and America had operated in the area since the nineteenth century and the Hudson's Bay Company (HBC) had established a post at Pond Inlet in 1921.
+While trade played a role in their day-to-day lives, Tununirmiut had yet to embrace settlement life.
 At the time of the relocations, Pond Inlet had no school.
 In fact, it would not be until 1959, six years after the first families were relocated to Grise Fiord, that a school opened.